flyntwp/flynt/Components/NavigationMain/README.md

 ---

-Tags: navigation, menu
+Tags: navigation, menu, desktop

 ---

-Text: A static brand logo and a simple list of links generated from a WordPress menu, to be easily extended into a more complex website navigation.
-Transforms into a sticky navigation with a burger menu on mobile.
+Text: A simple navigation used only on desktop.